-The Association are pleased to announce that Tony Hockley has been appointed Chairman with immediate effect.
+The Association is pleased to announce that Tony Hockley has been appointed Chairman.
 Tony lives near Sway, having moved to the New Forest in the 1990s after growing up in Southampton.
 He runs a political research business and also lectures on politics and policy.
 We are very pleased to have him on board, and hope you will join us in welcoming him.

 MERCHANDISE FOR SALE -

 Lovely print of the old Beaulieu Road Sales Ring.
 Measures 20" x 16", Comes unframed. £10 if collected from Sway / Lymington or £14.95 delivered within the New Forest area or posted.

 T-Towels are £4 each, or £3 each for 10 or more.
 Can be posted, please contact us for a price as it depends on how many you purchase.